JanLahmann/RasQberry/documentation/RasQberry_Setup.md

 <br>

 * **With the display and a (virtual) keyboard**<br/>
-First click on the WIFI-Icon in the top right corner of the screen and activate the WIFI and select your WIFI of choice.<br/> If you don't have a keyboard with you, you can use a virtual keyboard that comes with the Raspberry Pi OS.
+First click on the WIFI-Icon in the top right corner of the screen and activate the WI-FI and select your WIFI of choice.<br/>
+If you don't have a keyboard with you, you can use a virtual keyboard that comes with the Raspberry Pi OS.
 You can find it in the menu under `Accessories`.<br/>
 With the virtual keyboard you can enter the wpa-key.

 <br/>

-## Install VNC Viewer
+## Install VNC and VNC Viewer
 To remotely access the screen of your Raspberry Pi you need to have a VNC Viewer installed on a different computer.
 VNC has been tested using the realVNC Viewer (https://www.realvnc.com/de/connect/download/viewer/) <br/>
+Enable VNC by choosing the "DV Configure Desktop and VNC"-Option in the RasQberry Setup menu. </br>
 To connect to your Raspberry Pi you need to open your VNC Viewer.
 In the VNC Viewer you enter the VNC server-address from your Raspberry.
 After that you will need to enter a username (default: pi) and a password (default: raspberry).  <br/>
 Your VNC Viewer will now connect to your Raspberry Pi.